IrishBruse/Blang/Readme.md

 -   Dotnet 8
 -   QBE executable either build from source or use the linux-x86_64 one in `misc/qbe`
 -   cd into the BLang folder in the repo and run
-    -   `dotnet run -- --run -t qbe '../Examples/HelloWorld.b'`
+    -   `dotnet run -- run '../Examples/HelloWorld.b'`

 ## References